jmetzger/training-workshop-mariadb-docker/mariadb-upgrade-10-3-centos-to-10-4-maria-org.md

 # 7. systemctl enable --now mariadb # enable for next reboot and start immediately
 # necessary for redhat

+# 8. Perform mysql_upgrade
+# On centos/redhat mysql_upgrade need to be done
+mysql_upgrade

-# 8. Doublecheck if mysql_upgrade was done
+# 9. Check if it was succesfull
 cat /var/lib/mysql_upgrade_info

 ```